-- 3.1.1 Employees will receive the wages specified in Schedule 1. - 3.1.3 Employees in receipt of the wages set out in Schedule 1 are not eligible to claim the following Award allowances: - Uniforms and laundry allowance - Leading hand allowance (refer clause 3.4.3) - 3.1.4 Payment of wages will be paid fortnightly by electronic funds transfer. - 3.2 Wage and Salary increases - 3.2.1 The Employer's new wage schedule will be effective as below, in accordance with Schedule 1: - Year 1 Effective from 19 April 2021 pay increase of 2.5% - Year 2 Effective from first full pay period on or after 19 April 2022 pay increase of 2.5% - Year 3 Effective from first full pay period on or after 19 April 2023 pay increase of 2.5% or equivalent to All Brisbane CPI December Quarter, up to a maximum of 3%, whichever is greater. - 3.3 Incremental changes to Employee classifications - 3.3.1 Where applicable, movement to the next salary point within a level will be by way of annual increment subject to the employee having given satisfactory service for the prior twelve months in accordance with a Staff Development and Appraisal System developed by the Employer.
+- 3.1.1 Employees will receive the wages specified in Schedule 1. - 3.1.2 Employees in receipt of the wages set out in Schedule 1 are not eligible to claim the following Award allowances: - Uniforms and laundry allowance - Leading hand allowance (refer clause 3.4.3) - 3.1.3 Payment of wages will be paid fortnightly by electronic funds transfer. - 3.2 Wage and Salary increases - 3.2.1 The Employer's wage schedule will be effective as below and in accordance with Schedule 1: - Year 1 In accordance with Year 1 in Schedule 1 NB inclusive of pay increase of 6% or \$75 per week [whichever is greater] as at 20 May 2024. - Year 2 Effective from first full pay period on or after 19 April 2025 pay increase of 4% or \$60 per week (whichever is greater). - Year 3 Effective from first full pay period on or after 19 April 2026 pay increase of 4% or \$60 per week (whichever is greater). - 3.3 Incremental changes to Employee classifications - 3.3.1 Where applicable, movement to the next salary point within a level will be by way of annual increment subject to the employee having given satisfactory service for the prior twelve months in accordance with a Staff Development and Appraisal System developed by the Employer.